 Calendula growing tips

-As far as pests are concerned, they can suffer from aphids later in the season.
-Gardeners actually use the attractiveness of calendula to their benefit and it’s often grown to draw aphids away from prized vegetables.
-If you notice an infestation, you can pick individual leaves off and dispose of them or spray the aphids off using soapy water.
+As far as pests are concerned, calendula can suffer from aphids later in the season.
+If you notice an infestation, spray the aphids off using soapy water.

 Growing Calendula in Containers